 \textbf{Automatic Trajectory Generation.} Leveraging the point cloud map and segmentation tools, OpenFly can automatically generate VLN trajectories using the following method.
 First, a global voxel map $M_{global}$ is constructed from the scene point cloud.
-Second, a landmark is randomly chosen as the target.
-A starting point is selected at a certain distance from the landmark, and a point close to the landmark is chosen as the endpoint.
-Third, A collision-free trajectory is generated using the A*~\cite{astar} pathfinding algorithm based on $M_{global}$ and customized action space.
+Second, a landmark is randomly chosen as the target, with a starting point being selected at a certain distance from the landmark, and a point close to the landmark being chosen as the endpoint.
+Third, A collision-free trajectory is generated using the A*~\citep{astar} pathfinding algorithm based on $M_{global}$ and a customized action space.
 By repeatedly selecting the endpoint as the new starting point, complex trajectories can be generated.
-Finally, utilizing OpenFly's interface, images corresponding to the trajectory points are obtained as visual observations.
-A more comprehensive introduction has been included in Appendix \ref{appen_trajectory}.
+Finally, utilizing OpenFly's interface, UAV-egocentric images corresponding to the trajectory points are obtained as visual observations.
+More details are included in Appendix \ref{appen_trajectory}.

-\textbf{Automatic Instruction Generation.} Previous research has predominantly relied on manual annotation to generate trajectory instructions, which is not only costly but also limits the scalability of datasets.
+\textbf{Automatic Instruction Generation.} Most previous works have predominantly relied on manual annotation to generate instructions, which is costly and hinders dataset scalability~\citep{aerialVLN,CityNav,Liu_2025_ICCV}.
 To address this issue, we propose a highly automated instruction generation method based on VLMs, \emph{e.g.,} GPT-4o.
-A straightforward method would be to submit all images to VLMs to analyze the trajectory and generate instructions.
-However, using all images introduces considerable computational overhead and causes significant difficulties for a VLM to understand the trajectory.
-Additionally, we find the `Forward' action usually occupies a larger proportion of a flight trajectory, with `Turn Left/Turn Right' or `Ascend/Descend' actions taken when encountering key landmarks.